isomerpages/govtech-corp/_products-and-services/For Government Agencies/Digital Standards and Guides.md

 <p>Singapore's Digital Government is embracing digitalisation with user-centricity
 and empathy.
-Singapore's repertoire of digital government services is always expanding, as government agencies are continuously identifying opportunities to improve citizens' lives through digital technologies and services.</p>
+Singapore's repertoire of digital government services is always expanding, as government agencies are continuously identifying opportunities to improve citizens' lives through technology.</p>
 <p>To ensure that these digital services are easy to use, seamless, and relevant
 to citizens, businesses, and public officers, we have curated the Digital Service Standards (DSS).</p>